Near Gibsland in Bienville Parish, Louisiana — The American South (West South Central)

 Erected by Bienville Parish Police Jury.

 Other nearby markers.
-At least 4 other markers are within 17 miles of this marker, measured as the crow flies.
-Bonnie Parker and Clyde Barrow Ambush Site (here, next to this marker); Academy Park (approx. 16.7 miles away); Minden Historic Residential District / Ms. Mona Miriam Robinson Monk (approx. 16.7 miles away); Davis - Green House (approx. 16.7 miles away).
+At least 8 other markers are within 17 miles of this marker, measured as the crow flies.
+Bonnie Parker and Clyde Barrow Ambush Site (here, next to this marker); Sparta (approx. 5.2 miles away); Ma Canfield's Cafe (approx. 7˝ miles away); Homeplace of Baylus Benjamin (B.B.)
+McKinney (approx. 9.1 miles away); Driskill Mountain (approx. 11.7 miles away); Driskill Mountain - 535 Feet (approx. 11.7 miles away); W.R.
+Shadow Home (approx. 12.3 miles away); Citizens Bank & Trust Company (approx. 16˝ miles away).
+Touch for a list and map of all markers in Gibsland.

 Even during their lifetimes, their depiction in the press was at considerable odds with the hardscrabble reality of their life on the road, especially for Bonnie Parker.
 She was present at a hundred or more felonies during the two years she was Barrow's companion, but she was not a machine gun-wielding killer as depicted in the newspapers, newsreels, and pulp detective magazines of that time.
-Gang member W. D. Jones later testified he could not recall ever having seen her shoot at a law officer.
-Bonnie's reputation as a cigar-smoking gun moll grew out of a playful snapshot police found at an abandoned hideout.
-It was released to the press and published (Submitted on July 22, 2013, by Bill Pfingsten of Bel Air, Maryland.)
+Gang member W. D. Jones (Submitted on July 22, 2013, by Bill Pfingsten of Bel Air, Maryland.)

 Additional keywords.
 Bonnie and Clyde Ambush Gangsters

 Credits.
-This page was last revised on July 1, 2016.
-This page originally submitted on July 21, 2013, by Marvin Seibert of Ketchikan, Alaska.
-This page has been viewed 1,988 times since then and 178 times this year.
-This page was the Marker of the Week May 22, 2016.
+This page was last revised on September 7, 2021.
+It was originally submitted on July 21, 2013, by Marvin Seibert of Ketchikan, Alaska.
+This page has been viewed 2,968 times since then and 309 times this year.
+It was the Marker of the Week May 22, 2016.
 Photos: 1. submitted on July 21, 2013, by Marvin Seibert of Ketchikan, Alaska.
 2. submitted on July 23, 2013, by Marvin Seibert of Ketchikan, Alaska.
 3. submitted on May 21, 2016. • Bill Pfingsten was the editor who published this page.